illuzor/Android-File-Extension-ANE/README.md

 	- open local file in native application.
 Can open any file type.

+Important!
+Be shure, that you are using latest version of AIR SDK.
+This ANE builded for 4.0

 How to use:

 Connect com.illuzor.extensions.FileExtension.ane file to your android air project.